Surgery to try to cure pancreatic cancer

 Overall, about 4 out of every 10 patients (40%) having the major operations have one or more complications.
 The most common complications include

 - Heart problems

-Infection can develop because there is blood or tissue fluid collecting internally around the operation site.
-Or because there is internal bleeding.
+If fluid collects internally around the operation site, it may become infected.
+Sometimes this is a sign of a problem with the internal joins after surgery.
 If you develop an internal infection, you will be given antibiotics through your drip.
 Abscesses or any fluid that has collected internally will need to be drained.
 This is usually done by putting in a needle or drainage tube.
 The needle or tube is guided into place with X-ray or ultrasound.

 You may have bleeding straight after your operation because a blood vessel tie is leaking.
 Or because your blood is not clotting properly.
 Bleeding in the few days following surgery can happen because there is infection or a fistula forming.
 How bleeding is treated depends on what is causing it.